 1. Questioning and Predicting: Students will identify and construct questions, propose hypotheses and suggest possible outcomes.

-2. Planning and Conducting: Students will make decisions regarding how to conduct an investigation or solve a problem, including the collection of data.
+2. Planning and Conducting: Students will decide how to conduct an investigation or solve a problem, including data collection.

-3. Recording and Processing: Students record and represent data in meaningful and useful ways.
+3. Recording and Processing: Students record and represent data in meaningful and valuable ways.

-4. Analysing & Evaluating: Students will consider the quality of available evidence and the merit or significance of a claim, proposition or conclusion and identify trends, patterns and relationships in data, with reference to evidence.
+4. Analysing & Evaluating: Students will consider the quality of available evidence and the merit or significance of a claim, proposition, or conclusion, and identify trends, patterns, and relationships in data, with reference to the evidence.

 5. Communicating: Students will convey information or ideas to others through appropriate representations, text types and modes.

-At the end of each unit, students will be expected to complete a CAT (Common Assessment Task) which will test what inquiry skills the students have learnt in class for each term.
+At the end of each unit, students will be expected to complete a CAT (Common Assessment Task) that tests the inquiry skills they have learnt in class for each term.
 The CAT will run for approximately two weeks.
-With an additional one week of feedback from teachers to each student on how they performed to help improve their learning.
+With an additional week of feedback from teachers to each student on how they performed, to help improve their learning.

-Each student in Term 1 will study the Earth and Space Science sub-strand entitled ‘Earth and Beyond’ in which students will focus on five essential questions related to the Science Inquiry Skills with a focus on literacy to improve student literacy skills.
+Each student in Term 1 will study the Earth and Space Science sub-strand entitled ‘Earth and Beyond’, focusing on five essential questions related to the Science Inquiry Skills and on literacy to improve student literacy skills.
 Students will look at moon phases, tides and seasons within this unit.

 Term 2 focuses on the Physical Science sub-strand entitled ‘Gravity: a Force to be Reckoned With’.
-Students will gain an understanding of the nature of forces and motion, including how an object’s motion (direction, speed and acceleration) is influenced by a range of contact and non-contact forces such as friction, magnetism, gravity and electrostatic forces.
+Students will gain an understanding of the nature of forces and motion, including how a range of contact and non-contact forces, such as friction, magnetism, gravity, and electrostatic forces, influence an object’s motion (direction, speed, and acceleration).

 Term 3 sees the students studying the Chemical Science sub-strand entitled ‘The Matter of States’.
 Students will gain an understanding of the composition and behaviour of substances.
 Students will classify substances based on properties, such as solids, liquids and gases.